OpenFusionProject/OpenFusion/README.md

 `/assetInfo.php` contains the address from which to fetch the rest of the game's assets (the "dongresources").
 Normally those would be hosted on the same web server as the gateway, but the OpenFusion distribution (in it's default configuration) doesn't use a web server at all!
-It loads the web pages locally using the `file://` schema, and fetches the game's assets from Turner's CDN (which is still hosting them to this day!).
+It instead loads the web pages locally using the `file://` schema, and fetches the game's assets from a standard web server.

 `/loginInfo.php` contains the IP:port pair of the FusionFall login server, which the client will connect to.
 This login server drives the client while it's in the Character Selection menu, as well as Character Creation and the Tutorial.